Support Mental Clarity and Enhance Brain Health

 A hand is holding a white puzzle in the shape of a human head with a few missing pieces against a light blue background.

-By eating more of the following nutrients, you can support various brain functions like memory, focus, mood regulation and others.
+By incorporating more of the following nutrients into your diet, you can help support brain functions like memory, focus, and mood balance.

 Good Food, Good Mood

-Other nutrients protect your brain from damage caused by free radicals, which are harmful molecules that can hurt your cells.
-And that’s just the tip of the iceberg.
+Some nutrients help produce neurotransmitters, the chemicals that enable brain cells to communicate.
+Others help protect the brain from oxidative stress caused by free radicals, molecules that can damage cells.
+And that’s just the beginning.

 Vitamin B12

-Vitamin B12 is part of the B vitamin family.
-The B might as well stand for “brain,” because B vitamins are involved in many facets of cognitive health.
+Vitamin B12 is part of the B vitamin family, which plays an essential role in various aspects of cognitive health.

-B12 is an ingredient of healthy nerve cells.
-It also helps produce DNA and RNA, the body’s genetic material.
-Possibly the most important role of B12 in brain health is its role in producing neurotransmitters, which it does along with other B vitamins like B6 and folate (B9).
+B12 contributes to the health of nerve cells and supports the production of DNA and RNA, the body’s genetic material.
+One of its key roles in brain health is assisting with the production of neurotransmitters, in combination with other B vitamins such as B6 and folate (B9).

-For example, vitamin B12 is involved in the production of serotonin and dopamine, which are key for mood regulation.
+For example, vitamin B12 is involved in the production of serotonin and dopamine, which are important for mood support.

 Vitamin D

-Vitamin D is often called the “sunshine vitamin” because your body produces it when exposed to sunlight.
+Vitamin D is often referred to as the “sunshine vitamin” because the body produces it when exposed to sunlight.

-However, many people don’t get enough sun exposure, especially in the winter months or if they spend a lot of time indoors.
+However, many people may not receive sufficient sun exposure, particularly during winter months or for those who spend a lot of time indoors.

-Low levels of vitamin D have been linked to various cognitive issues, including memory problems, slower thinking and depression.
+Low levels of vitamin D have been associated with various cognitive and mood-related challenges, including memory issues and changes in thinking.

 Antioxidants

-Antioxidants are compounds that help protect your cells from oxidative stress caused by free radicals.
+Antioxidants are compounds that help protect cells from oxidative stress caused by free radicals.

-Oxidative stress occurs when there is an imbalance between free radicals and antioxidants in your body.
-This stress can damage brain cells and make it harder to think clearly.
+Oxidative stress occurs when there is an imbalance between free radicals and antioxidants in the body, which can potentially affect brain health and cognitive function.

-Zinc, aside from its antioxidant power, is involved in neurotransmitter function and neuroplasticity.
-It impacts the brain’s ability to adapt and change (aka learn).
-This is likely why high levels of zinc are associated with improved memory and learning [11].
+Zinc, in addition to its antioxidant effects, is involved in neurotransmitter function and neuroplasticity—the brain’s ability to adapt and learn.
+This may be why higher levels of zinc are associated with improved memory and learning [11].

 Omega-3 Fatty Acids

-Omega-3 fatty acids are essential fats that your body can’t make on its own, so you need to get them from your diet.
-These fats are crucial for brain health, especially one type called DHA (docosahexaenoic acid).
+Omega-3 fatty acids are essential fats that the body cannot produce on its own, meaning they must be obtained through the diet.
+These fats are important for supporting brain health, particularly one type called DHA (docosahexaenoic acid).

-DHA is a major component of brain cell membranes.
-It helps keep these membranes flexible, which is important for the communication between brain cells.
-High levels of DHA are found in the parts of the brain that control vision and memory, and studies suggest that people with higher levels of DHA in their diet tend to have better memory and cognitive performance [6].
+DHA is a key component of brain cell membranes, helping to maintain their flexibility, which is vital for communication between brain cells.
+DHA is abundant in the areas of the brain responsible for vision and memory, and some studies suggest that individuals with higher dietary DHA levels may experience improved memory and cognitive function [6].

 Feed Your Mind More Brain Food

-By incorporating a few brain-boosters into your diet, such as omega-3 fatty acids, vitamin B12, vitamin D and antioxidants, you may be able to improve your cognitive health and feel happier every day.
+Incorporating brain-supporting nutrients into your diet, such as omega-3 fatty acids, vitamin B12, vitamin D, and antioxidants, may help support cognitive health and promote overall well-being.

 FAQ